 Explore some of Curry’s course and get tips from him – in Canvas!

-Explore Curry’s tips for Tabs, Accordions, Buttons etc. – in Canvas!
+Explore Curry’s tips and code for Tabs, Accordions, Buttons, and Grids – in Canvas!

 Flex Credit is available for time spent engaging with any of the above resources.
 This is a pre-approved activity (in the Other Activities category Conferences and Presentations) – see this PDP presentation for details on how to record pre-approved activities.

 Faculty Training Resources

 - Getting Started guide and full instructor guide from Canvas.

 - Want a personal consultation with an experienced MiraCosta faculty member?
 Contact a member of the MiraCosta Canvas Transition Team: Gail Meinhold (Nutrition), Robert Kelley (Psychology), Billy Gunn (Film), Curry Mitchell (English), Sean Davis (Sociology).
 Sean is available at the San Elijo campus (SE 513) on Tuesday/Thursday afternoons between 1:20-2:20 (except April 6).

 - See Robert Kelley’s Top 11 Tips for Rebuilding Your Course in Canvas

 - Instructor Orientation – self-paced, free course from Canvas.